 - Before your guests depart their homeland, send them a list of the top 10-20 things to do in your city.
 It’s easy to get a list from your local tourist office website.
 Then ask your guests what interests them from that list.
 Now you’ll have a better idea of how to entertain them once they arrive.

 - My friends in LA get so many visitors as they have friends and family all over the world.
 They don’t have a lot of spare time so they lend out their second family car.
-The guests can then please themselves!
+Then the guests can then please themselves!

 I never thought that in two days I would nail navigating the crazy LA freeways.
 Only missed a turn off twice in two weeks!